jgeller1/TriumphSwiftTest/README.md

 # 2. BrokenViewController

 You can see that the singular view controller in our app is horrible.
-The developer intended to have a nice welcome message saying "Hi [name], you have donated $[amount] this year, along with a tableview below it with every cell showing a donation you made.
+The developer intended to have a nice welcome message saying

+"Hi [name], you have donated $[amount] this year"

+along with a tableview below it with every cell showing a donation you made.
 A few obvious issues: the message is displaying nil for both the name and amount donated and our tableview is not being populated with anything!

 1. Have the starting message populate with the user's **first** name.
 You can use the function in Api/User/getUser to get the entire user JSON from the database (assume this works).